ConceptBed: Evaluating Concept Learning Abilities of Text-to-Image Diffusion Models: Qualitative Results

 \section{Qualitative Results}

 Figure~\ref{fig:qual_style} presents qualitative examples showcasing the performance of various baseline methods across different style concepts.
 Notably, the textual inversion methods demonstrate limitations in preserving object-specific features and accurately learning the desired style.
 Furthermore, both DreamBooth and Custom Diffusion exhibit challenges in effectively capturing and reproducing the intended styles.
 In Figure~\ref{fig:qual_object}, we delve into the object-specific learned concepts obtained through the baseline methodologies.
-Notably, Custom Diffusion struggles in acquiring and comprehending new concepts, thus offering an explanation for its relatively lower performance in terms of concept alignment.
+Notably, Custom Diffusion struggles in acquiring and comprehending new concepts, thus explaining its relatively lower performance in terms of concept alignment.
 To gain further insights, Figure~\ref{fig:qual_randomseed} offers a comparison of the generated images using Custom Diffusion at different random seeds.
 The results indicate that Custom Diffusion successfully generates the learned concepts in three out of four instances.
 However, when tasked with generating concept-specific images based on composite text prompts, Custom Diffusion struggles to maintain fidelity to the learned concept.

 To facilitate a more comprehensive understanding of the \conceptbed{} benchmark and its results, we have developed an online results explorer, which provides readers with a user-friendly interface for exploring and analyzing the benchmark outcomes.
-This results explorer can be found at: \href{https://conceptbed.github.io/explorer.html}{https://conceptbed.github.io/explorer.html}